-Word processing in examinations is an arrangement approved by the School, dependent on the criteria set out by the JCQ.
+Word processing in examinations is an arrangement which needs approval by the Learning Support Department, based on the criteria set out by the JCQ or CAIE, where appropriate.

 Sixth Form Entry Criteria

 It is anticipated that the vast majority of pupils will pass through to our Sixth Form, though the School will apply a range of academic and behavioural criteria to ensure that pupils are able to thrive in our Sixth Form.
 Performance at GCSE, previous academic performance, and previous behaviour will inform this decision.
 Experience tells us that pupils who achieve around or below six 6s (or their equivalent) at GCSE find the pace of study in our Sixth Form extremely challenging with potential consequences for their wellbeing.
 Consequently pupils need to achieve a minimum of 40 points from their best six GCSEs in order to qualify for the Sixth Form.
 In addition, individual A Level subjects have their own GCSE qualification requirements which pupils must also achieve.
 The School will consult parents before the end of the Spring Term in the Fifth Year if there appears to be any reason why the pupil may be refused a place at the next stage of the School, although it is likely that these conversations will start at the beginning of the Fifth Year or earlier.
 Parents must in every case give a term's notice if it is not the pupil's and their intention to continue from Fifth to Sixth Form.